Hands on Yello: Track listings

-Hands on Yello (CD)
+Hands on Yello

+The initial version was released on 20 March 1995, as single CD, double LP or single cassette.

-Hands on Yello – The Updates (2xCD)
+Hands on Yello – The Updates

 "The Updates" were released on 26 June 1995 as a limited double CD.

-Compared to the 1xCD version, The Updates contains an extra remix by Oliver Lieb, different remixes by The Grid and Plutone, and longer versions of the remixes by Westbam, Jens, Jam & Spoon, Ilsa Gold, Carl Cox and The Orb.
+Compared to the initial release, The Updates contains an extra remix by Oliver Lieb, different remixes by The Grid and Plutone, and longer versions of the remixes by Westbam, Jens, Jam & Spoon, Ilsa Gold, Carl Cox and The Orb.

 Hands on Yello (vinyl box set)

 Box with six 12" vinyls, two slipmats and a booklet, limited to 1000 numbered copies.
+Contains the exclusive "Instrumental Acid" remix of "Vicious Games" by The Grid.